Warning Signs of Abuse

 Know what to look for.

-Recognize the signs of relationship abuse
+Recognize the signs of possessive and controlling behaviors

 Every relationship is different and domestic violence doesn’t always look the same.
 One feature shared by most abusive relationships is that the abusive partner tries to establish or gain power and control through many different methods, at different moments.